msv-lab/llm-play/README.md

 ### On-the-fly Transformation

-Data can be extracted on-the-fly while querying LLMs if `--function` is explicitly provided (not via `-c`):
+Data can be extracted on-the-fly while querying LLMs if `--function` is explicitly provided:

     llm-play "Name a city in China.
 Your answer should be formatted like **CITY NAME**" \
              --function "grep -o '\*\*[^*]*\*\*' %%ESCAPED_DATA_FILE%% | head -n 1 | sed 's/\*\*//g'"